You will need to work collaboratively with the SEB to organise your session, as outlined below.

 Each invited speaker will be required to pay 50% of the standard conference registration fee.

-Registered invited speakers will have access to all conference sessions, as well as refreshments and all meals provided.
+Registered invited speakers will have access to all conference sessions, as well as refreshments and lunch.

 Up to 2 months after the event takes place, you will need to provide us with the following: